Methods and Techniques of Psychological Evaluation 2 2017/2018

 • Handle (manage, compute and interpret results) psychological tests;

 • Include information resulting from various assessment tools.

-Prior skills in data analysis are recommended, as well as the frequency of courses of Methods and Techniques of Psychological Assessment I, in the 2nd cycle in psychology, which addresses contents and concepts related to the quality of assessment tools and evaluation procedures.
+Prior skills in data analysis are recommended, as well as the frequency of courses of Methods and Techniques of Psychological Assessment I, in the Master Degree in Clinical and Health Psychology, which addresses contents and concepts related to the quality of assessment tools and evaluation procedures.